Semi-Blind Joint Channel and Symbol Estimation in IRS-Assisted Multi-User MIMO Networks: Conclusion

 \section{Conclusion}

-In this work, we proposed a two-stage semi-blind receiver for joint channel and symbol estimation in IRS-assisted MU-MIMO systems based on a generalized PARATUCK tensor modeling approach.
-By exploiting the tensor structure of the received signal at the BS, a two-stage closed-form solution has been formulated.
-The proposed KAKF receiver provides accurate estimates for the UTs-IRS and IRS-BS channels as well as for the transmitted symbols with low computational complexity.
-Compared to its pilot-assisted competitor (BALS), the proposed receiver yields more accurate end-to-end channel estimate, while handling time-varying channels.
+\gilm{We proposed a two-stage closed-form semi-blind receiver for joint channel and symbol estimation in \ac{IRS}-assisted MU-MIMO systems based on a generalized PARATUCK tensor modeling.
+The so-called KAKF receiver provides joint estimates of the \ac{UT}s-\ac{IRS} and \ac{IRS}-\ac{BS} channels and the transmitted symbols with low computational complexity.
+Compared to its pilot-assisted competitor, KAKF yields more accurate channel estimates while handling time-varying channels.}

 \baselinestretch{.95}